QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: SymQRG for exact tensor network state sum representation of 2D CFTs

 On the other hand, the state $\ket{\Psi}_{\Lambda}$ captures all BCFT OPE coefficients.
 Remarkably, this state is precisely a ground state of the Levin-Wen string-net model, or equivalently, the Turaev-Viro theory constructed from $\mathcal{C}$.
-Especially, it satisfies the no-flux constraint \eqref{noflux}.
+In particular, it satisfies the no-flux constraint \eqref{noflux}.

-For an illustration, see Fig.~\ref{azure}, which depicts a ground state of the Turaev-Viro TQFT defined on the sphere.
-This state is obtained by performing the path integral from the topological boundary, shown in orange, to the outer boundary of a 3D ball.

-As constructed, both states defined on the discrete lattice are projected entangled pair state (PEPS) tensor network states\footnote{For readers unfamiliar with PEPS tensor networks, they can be understood as a two-dimensional generalization of the more familiar one-dimensional matrix product states(MPS) \cite{Perez-Garcia:2006nqo, *8589270}.} defined on a two-dimensional lattice \cite{PhysRevA.70.060302, *Verstraete:2004cf}, as illustrated in Fig.~\ref{PEPS}.
-The dangling physical legs, shown in red, correspond to the primary labels $\alpha_{i}$.
-The hidden layer of the auxiliary legs represents the internal degrees of freedom, and they take values in the set of boundary conditions $\sigma_{a}$ for $\ket{\Psi}_{\Lambda}$ and in the set of integer-valued descendant labels $I_{i}$ for ${}_{\Lambda} \bra{\Omega^R}$.
-For ${}_{\Lambda} \bra{\Omega^R}$, the presence of infinitely many descendants results in a bond dimension that is \textit{infinite}.
-This \textit{infinite} bond dimension is what allows for an exact representation of the fixed-point tensor network of the \textit{gapless} boundary condition associated with a \textit{continuum field theory}.
+Both states are PEPS-type tensor-network states \cite{PhysRevA.70.060302, *Verstraete:2004cf}; crucially, ${}_{\Lambda} \bra{\Omega^R}$ has \textit{infinite} bond dimension from the infinite descendant tower, enabling an exact representation of the \textit{continuum} CFT and the entire family of deformed theories $Z(R)$.
+The construction generalizes straightforwardly to correlation functions \cite{Chen:2024unp}.